 - RTL Analysis

-- Open an elaborated design, run design rule checks (DRCs), and generate an RTL schematic.
+- Open an elaborated design, run design rule checks (DRCs), generate an RTL schematic, and run Linter.
+The Run Linter is a new feature added in 2023.1 that analyzes the RTL design code and provides a detailed report for the violations.
+When Run Linter is clicked, Vivado automatically checks and compiles the RTL source files and provides a detailed report by opening the Linter window.
 For information on the Schematic window, see Using the Schematic Window.
-For information on elaborating the RTL design, see this link in the Vivado Design Suite User Guide: System-Level Design Entry (UG895).
+For information on elaborating the RTL design, see the Vivado Design Suite User Guide: System-Level Design Entry (UG895).

 - Change synthesis settings, synthesize the active design, or open the synthesized design.
 You can right-click Open Synthesized Design, and select New Synthesized Design to load a second design.
 You can also right-click and select Open Netlist in New Window to compare the designs side by side.
 For information on synthesis, see the Vivado Design Suite User Guide: Synthesis (UG901).